About the Program

 - Design professional-quality communication pieces for print and digital media using layout and design principles and industry-standard software.

-- Create a portfolio that demonstrates your skills, interests, accomplishments, and abilities to prospective employers or clients.
+- Develop presentation skills needed to communicate skills, interests, accomplishments, and abilities to prospective employers and clients.

 Plan of Study